-- b) Tactics to address forest health issues, - c) If required, protection of roadside vegetation and how to be done, - d) Adjacent to permanent roads, strategies to address sight distance concerns with an attempt to maintain sight distance of 400m or less, - e) Need for a detailed harvest area plan (see section 3.4.11), and - f) Planned harvest areas exceeding maximum block sizes as defined in section 7.2, or harvest areas exceeding 100ha in the SHS. - 3.4.10 Detailed harvest area plans (DHAP) are required when there is higher than average potential for environmental damage if operations are not carefully planned.
-Circumstances that merit DHAPs are: - a) Areas of steep topography requiring specific road location and construction or specialized harvesting equipment on slopes >45%. - b) Unstable slopes are generally to be avoided but if this is not possible it is necessary to plan operations carefully to minimize impacts. - c) Harvest areas with numerous water source areas, seepages, or drainages. - d) Harvest areas requiring understory protection using planned protection techniques. (see section 7.5) - e) Harvest areas located near high-value recreation areas or identified as highly sensitive in the FMP e.g. Provincial Park, campground. - f) Partial harvests, excluding commercial thinning (CT) and pre-commercial thinning (PCT). - g) Layout bordering or encompassing riparian management zones when different than the standards in section 6.0. - 3.4.11 The DHAP shall include a map of appropriate scale to the issue(s) and describe how the concern will be addressed in operations.
-DHAPs are submitted to Alberta but do not require approval.
+- i) strategies to attempt to maintain sight distance of 400m or less from Class I, II or III roads; - j) need for a detailed harvest area plan (see section 3.4.10); - k) important wildlife sites as defined in section 7.7.6.2 (this information shall be made available for resource planning purposes only through Fish and Wildlife); - cultural and historical site considerations (this information shall be made available for resource planning purposes only through Alberta Culture); - m) soil protection measures for unfrozen ground timber operations. - 3.4.9 Detailed harvest area plans (DHAP) are required when there is higher than average potential for environmental damage if operations are not carefully planned.
+Circumstances that merit DHAPs are: - a) areas of steep topography requiring specific road location and construction or specialized harvesting equipment; - b) unstable slopes are generally to be avoided but if this is not possible it is necessary to plan operations carefully to minimize impacts; - harvest areas with numerous water source areas, seepages, intermittent, or ephemeral watercourses; - d) harvest areas that contain sensitive wildlife areas; - e) harvest areas requiring understory protection using protection techniques (see section 7.5); - f) harvest areas located near high-value recreation areas, tourism areas, and facilities; - g) partial harvests, excluding commercial thinning (CT) and pre-commercial thinning (PCT); - h) harvest areas exceeding 100 ha in the SHS; - i) harvest areas in known permafrost areas or areas where permafrost is identified during layout (additional requirements as per section 9.11)

+The DHAP shall include a map of appropriate scale to the issue(s) and describe how the concern will be addressed in operations.
+DHAPs are not submitted to Alberta but must be available upon request.